TnTech-ECE/S25_Team2_MyCapstoneProject/Project_Proposal.md

 April: Begin to work thoroughly along side graduating group to pick up where they left off.

 May: Documentation and project design is put completely in place.
 Everything is developed as much as possible for manufacturing in the fall.
 A jump start on buying parts for the fall is a goal for our team.
-We want to use our time as efficiently as possible.
+Time will need used as efficiently as possible.

 August: Project is picked up for build to begin.
 Components are ordered as much in advance as possible.